 Research and Publications From Dr. Eidelman and Dr. Hong

-At the Redwood Center, we aim to stay up-to-date on research relevant to our patients and trainees, to bring a scientific approach to our work with our patients, to conduct research, and to contribute to the scientific psychological literature.
+At the Redwood Center, we aim to stay up-to-date on research relevant to our patients and trainees, to bring a scientific approach to our work with our patients, and to contribute to the scientific psychological literature.

 We pursue those goals via:

-• Scientific approach to treatment and training.
-We collect data at every therapy session to help guide our decisions in our work with patients.
+We collect data over the course of therapy to help guide our decisions in our work with our patients.
 The data inform us and our patients about whether we are meeting each patient's needs and whether changes in the work we do together might help us better meet those needs.

 Selected Publications: